ericroberts/ericroberts.ca/_posts/2014-05-26-you-already-do-tdd.md

 2. <span>Write some code that passes the test</span>
 3. <span>Refactor</span>

 So does everyone really do this?
 I guess they better if I'm going to call all those people liars.
-Let's take a look from the perspective of a bug being reported by a user in our system.
-The typical process probably looks like this:
+Let's take a look from the perspective of a bug being reported by a user in our system:

 - <span>A user reports that they can no longer purchase something from your site.</span>
 - <span>You go to the purchasing system, and try various paths through until you find one that causes the error the user reported.</span>